Rofiah226/30-days-of-javascript/day 01/note.md

 # Keys in this session_day 01
 ## Introduction;
-- I got introduced to javascript as a programming language
+- I got introduced to JavaScript as a programming language
 - I learnt that JavaScript is used for interactivity on a website
  - I wrote my first JavaScript code on the browser's console
  - I learnt how to write comment in JavaScript